 Price Range: $10–$100

-SuperBee has created a range of beeswax products that include their very own signature beeswax wraps, beeswax cotton bags, and extra-large beeswax wraps.
-You can even make your own wraps using SuperBee’s DIY beeswax food wrap kits.
+SuperBee has created a range of beeswax products that include their very own signature beeswax wraps, beeswax cotton bags, and extra-large beeswax wraps—and after testing them, we can promise you’ll (super) bee happy with your purchase.

-All reusable wraps for food and cotton bags are made from 100% GOTS-certified organic cotton paired with sustainably harvested, pesticide-free beeswax, organic coconut oil, and tree resin.
+All reusable wraps for food and cotton bags are made from 100% GOTS-certified organic cotton, paired with sustainably harvested, pesticide-free beeswax, organic coconut oil, and tree resin.

 You can reuse these wraps and bags over and over, for up to two years, and when they’re done keeping your food fresh, you can toss them in your indoor compost bin.